failure-driven/blog/content/post/rails-camp/commit-10-navigate-to-first-round.md

 Co-authored-by: Michael Milewski <saramic@gmail.com>
 {{< / highlight >}}

-The refactor in this case was to remove the reliance of the button being an actual button.
-After all an anchor tag, a link, can take you just as well to a new location as a button.
-We were starting to rely on a few too many things hard coded in our test and implementation.
-The first fix for this was to use `data-` attribute to find the element that would trigger the actoin to go to round 1.
-This meant that we be independent of the implementation be it button or link as long as the data attribute was there.
+Ten commits in and we were starting to rely on a few too many things hard coded in our tests and implementation.

+The refactor we needed was to change the button to be a link and to do this, we would use the `data-` attribute to find the element which triggers the actoin "go to round 1."

+In doing this, integration tests would be independant of fine grained implementation.
+For example, we could switch between buttons, links and any other element as long as it had the specified data attribute associated to it - as long as the test can find that data attribute when it expects to, the test wouldn't be broken.

+The updated test:

+{{< highlight diff >}}
+- page.find('button').click
++ page.find('[data-start-button]').click
+{{< / highlight >}}

-From the button to the link
+Changing the button to be a link:

 {{< highlight diff >}}
 - <button>